MicrochipTech/ml-sensiml-project-builder/README.md

    `MPLABX_VERSION=6.00 XC_VERSION=4.00 XC_NUMBER_BITS=32 ./build.sh ATSAME54P20A libsensiml .`

-   If MPLAB X or the XC compiler are in non-default install locations, set the corresponding path directly through the `MPLABX_PATH` and `XC_PATH` environment variables.
+   If MPLAB and/or XC version is unspecified, the program will select the latest versions found on your system in the default install locations.
+If MPLAB X or the XC compiler are in non-default install locations, you can manually set the corresponding path directly through the `MPLABX_PATH` and `XC_PATH` environment variables.

+4. See the [integration instructions](#integration-instructions) below to integrate the library with your MPLAB X project.

 ## Docker Build
 To launch a Docker build for a specific target build arguments must be set as